-Smithtown Seafood's new Market Salad made me realize how much salads have changed, at least in my way of eating, almost without my realizing it.
+Smithtown Seafood's Market Salad makes me realize how much salads have changed, at least in my way of eating, almost without my realizing it.
 Here's just the crunchy topping of the Smithtown Market Salad I ate last weekend: beautiful, delicious, and more than likely containing about a week's worth of nutrients in one meal.

 This splendor on a (paper) plate does not fit with the salads Tamar Haspel describes in her recent piece for the Washington Post, "Why salad is so overrated."
 (Hat tip AC.)
 When she and I talk about salad, we are in two different worlds.
 She limits her consideration of salad to uninspired lettuce mixtures or junked-up "salads" from fast food restaurants.

 Increasingly, salad, to me, means an individual plate of goodness I compose from a variety of foods I have on hand.
 Instead of one mixture of vegetables served out from a large bowl into little matching bowls for each person at the table, I build a personalized salad on a dinner plate.
 I include a huge variety of foods.
 Some warm, some cool.
 Some fresh, some cooked.
 Some dressed or pickled, some in their birthday suits.
 Often an egg (boiled, pickled, fried) or other small bit of protein jumps on the plate.
 Good greens make it all crunchier, but they need not supply the bulk of the nutrition.

 No wonder I applaud this wondrous Smithtown Seafood Market Salad.
 I chose four of the seven salads on offer: Roasted Beet and Pickled Grapes, Peruvian Purple Sweet Potato, Jade Beans with Dijon Aioli, Succotash.
 The super-fresh salad ingredients come from Lexington Farmers Market vendors.